aredn/documentation/arednGettingStarted/node_admin.rst

 Password
   Click in the field to the right to enter a valid wifi password for accessing your node's hotspot.
 You can click the *eye* icon at the right of the password fields to toggle between hidden and visible text.

-WAN Client Radio settings
+WAN Client settings
 +++++++++++++++++++++++++

-This option configures the radio as a wifi WAN client to an available Internet gateway.
-This can be useful for providing Internet access to your node via wifi rather than requiring an Ethernet cable plugged into the node's WAN port.
+This configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ FCC Part 15 wifi client which can connect to a wifi AP.
+This is used to provide WAN Internet access to your node via wifi rather than requiring an Ethernet cable plugged into the node's WAN port.
 Enabling a radio as a *WAN Client* will disable VLAN1 on your node, so Internet access will no longer be possible through the physical WAN port.

 .. image:: _images/admin-radio-3.png
  :alt: Admin Radio Settings 3